EmmS21/jabbrSubmission/README.md

 3. NavButton - this contains both the previous and next buttons.
 These are contained within the same component
 4. Pagination - this contains the component with buttons denoting the available pages.
 There are 4 pages that are shwon at any given point in time to keep the interface clean
 5. PokemonCard - this contains the stars alongside the pokemon's name.
 This component includes some of the handler functions to check whether a pokemon has been starred or not
-6. StatsCard - this contains a component re-used a few times to show stats related to the pokemon
+6. Tag - this is a simple tag used to re-used multiple times to show the pokemon's types and different statistics
-7. Tag - this is a simple tag used to re-used multiple times to show the pokemon's types and different statistics
+7. HeaderTag - a simple tag use to show headers for users to more clearly understand what each stat is related to

 ## Interfaces